 What are Florida Civil Court Records

 Florida Civil Court Records contain official court information and records generated during civil court proceedings.
 They include tapes of depositions, docket sheets, court decrees, compliant amendments and more.
-In compliance with Florida’s public record laws, most civil court records are open to the public and may be viewed or obtained by contacting the record custodian of the court or by searching online through official or third-party websites.
+In compliance with Florida’s public record laws, most civil court records are open to the public.
+Interested members of the public may find Florida civil court records in the jurisdiction where the case was heard, or by searching online through official or third-party websites.

 Who Can Access Civil Court Records?